 - Leave No Trace – leaflet

-- Consult maps of the area beforehand and plan accordingly
+- Consult maps of the area beforehand and plan in advance

-- Hill walking in the Park can only be recommended for walkers with suitable outdoor clothing and equipment.
+- Hiking is only recommended to those with suitable outdoor clothing and equipment.

 - Do not venture into the hills alone.